mclevey/CV/cv_mclevey.md

 \ind 2015-2016 John McLevey (PI), LITE Seed Grant, Center for Teaching Excellence, University of Waterloo, "A Data-Driven and Interactive Approach to Enhancing Student Learning about Disciplinary and Interdisciplinary Knowledge Production," $4,765.20.

-# Grant Applications Under Review

-\ind John McLevey (PI), Collaborators: Martin Cooke and Owen Gallupe.
-2016 SSHRC IDG Competition, "Remaking the Boundaries of Open and Proprietary Science: A Longitudinal Study of Biomedical Research and Development Networks in Canada," Requested: $70,790.00.

 # Scholarships and Awards